flutter/news_toolkit/README.md

 ## Removing Advertisements

-This section lays out how to remove the different types of advertisements in the codebase from your app.
+You may want to remove ads from your app.
+This section covers how to remove the different advertisements from your app.

 ### Removing Banner Ads